FSA Carryover Provision

 Flexible Spending Accounts (FSAs) have always been a great way for employees to budget for out-of-pocket healthcare expenses.
 They also provide tax savings to both employees and employers.
 So why is it that only a small percentage of eligible employees contribute to these money-saving accounts?
 For over 30 years, the use-or lose rule has been cited by participants as the number one deterrent for adoption of FSAs – namely the fear of losing their money.

-The Department of Treasury has modified its use-or-lose rule to allow a limited rollover of FSA funds, effective immediately.
-Up to $500 of unused FSA funds may now rollover to be used during the following plan year.
 The new rollover rule is an additional option to the existing 2½ month grace period allowance.
 Employers may offer the grace period or the rollover option, but not both.

 Employees now have less risk of forfeiting unused funds.
 The stress of choosing the “right” election amount has been greatly relieved.
 Without the barrier of the old use-or-lose rule, we anticipate enrollment rates and contribution amounts to increase.
 And, as the amount of contributions increase, so will the savings for employers.
 ABG requires employees make an active new plan year election ($100 minimum) to take advantage of any carryover funds, otherwise these funds would be forfeited after run out is complete.